-The three core functions of the local governing board are:
+The core functions of the local governing board are:

 - To ensure clarity of vision, ethos and strategic direction.

-- To hold the headteacher to account for the educational performance of the Academy and its pupil.
+- To hold the headteacher to account for the educational performance of the Academy and its pupils.

 Chair of Governors: Dawn Scargill

 Contact: firstname.lastname@example.org or Thorner C of E Primary School Kirkhills, Thorner, Leeds LS14 3JD

 Setting aims and targets for the Academy and checking the academy’s progress towards attaining these.

 Monitoring how well the Academy's policies and plans are working.

 Accounting for the performance of the Academy and the Governing Body.